XuelianCheng/SLT-Net/README.md

 This repository contains the code for our CVPR 2022 paper `Implicit Motion Handling for Video Camouflaged Object Detection` [[CVPR 2022]()] [[arXiv](http://arxiv.org/abs/2203.07363)] [[Project Page](https://xueliancheng.github.io/SLT-Net-project/)]

-SLT-Net: we propose a new video camouflaged detection (VCOD) framework that can use both short-term dynamics and long-term temporal consistency to detect camouflaged objects from video frames.
+SLT-Net: we propose a new video camouflaged object detection (VCOD) framework that can use both short-term dynamics and long-term temporal consistency to detect camouflaged objects from video frames.
 <!-- ![alt text](./imgs/overall.png) -->

 ## 1. Features